Public Records Request

 Under the Washington State Public Records Act (RCW 42.56), the public may request records produced by state agencies.
 This same law requires requestors to ask for an “identifiable” record that exists at the time the request is submitted.
 A request for information, or a general question, is not a request for an identifiable record.
 See examples below.

-Also, agencies are not required to create new records, such as lists, reports, summaries, spreadsheets, or data files, to satisfy a request.
+State agencies are not required to create new records, such as lists, reports, summaries, spreadsheets, or data files, that did not exist at the time the request was submitted.

 Finding general information